grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/okta/index.md

    | `api_url`                    | The user information endpoint of your Okta OAuth2 provider. `https://<tenant-id>.okta.com/oauth2/v1/userinfo` |
    | `enabled`                    | Enables Okta OAuth2 authentication.
 Set this value to `true`.                                                 |

-   Review the list of other Okta OAuth2 [configuration options]({{< relref "#configuration-options" >}}) and complete them, as necessary.
+1. Review the list of other Okta OAuth2 [configuration options]({{< relref "#configuration-options" >}}) and complete them as necessary.

 1. Optional: [Configure a refresh token]({{< relref "#configure-a-refresh-token" >}}):

    a.
-Enable `accessTokenExpirationCheck` feature toggle.
+Enable the `accessTokenExpirationCheck` feature toggle.

    b.
-Extend the `scopes` field of `[auth.okta]` section in Grafana configuration file with refresh token scope used by your OAuth2 provider.
+Extend the `scopes` field of `[auth.okta]` section in Grafana configuration file with the refresh token scope used by your OAuth2 provider.

    c.
 Enable the refresh token on the provider if required.